Like many small nonprofit organizations, we depend on volunteers everyday:

 We are always looking for new volunteers—and volunteering doesn’t have to be a big time commitment!

 If you would like volunteer for an hour, a day, or longer, please contact us.

 More information on volunteering is below.
 If you have a talent or knowledge to share that is not captured in one of the opportunities below, contact us and we would be happy to discuss further.

-Stewardship of our trails and preserves is ongoing and we are always in need of new volunteers.
-During the summer/fall months FBC maintains a weekly stewardship volunteer day and we also host clean-up days at specific preserves on other days.
+During the summer and fall months FBC organizes Weekly Wednesday Trail Work Days and we also host clean-up days at specific preserves.
 If you enjoy hiking and getting out to FBC preserves, you will enjoy being a volunteer steward.
 We welcome all ages and ability levels.
 Typical stewardship tasks include: brushing trails with loppers, clearing down trees with hand saws or chainsaws (note: FBC volunteers interested in doing chainsaw work must have a chainsaw safety certification on file with FBC), raking brush from trails, blazing trails with blue paint, installing signs, flagging and cutting new trails, and installing bog bridging.

 Annual Autumn Trail Race

 FBC hosts an annual autumn trail race starting at Sumner Memorial High School in Sullivan, across the street from FBC’s Baker Hill and Long Ledges Preserves.
 Volunteer positions include: trail monitors, water station, first responders, road crossing guides, parking, food preparation, registration, and finish line.

 Frenchman Bay Conservancy is always in need of high quality photos of our preserves, trails, events, and general landscape/nature photos from around Downeast Maine for use in our publications, on social media, and on our website.
 If you are interested in a photography project or would like to share an occasional photograph with FBC, please get in touch with us.